arangodb/docs/3.5/security-security-options.md

 - only a blacklist is specifiend: all is allowed except a set of items matching the blacklist.
 - only a whitelist is specified: all is disallowed except the set of items matching the whitelist
-- white and blacklist specified: all is disallowed except a set of items mathching the whitelist.
-From this whitelisted set, subsets can be forbidden again using blacklists.
+- both whitelist and blacklist are specified: all is disallowed except the set of items matching the whitelist.
+From this whitelisted set, subsets can be forbidden again using the blacklist.

 Values for blacklist and whitelist options need to be specified as ECMAScript regular expressions.